spoorn/media-to-ascii/README.md

 OpenCV 4.x is required on the system.

 **mediatoascii** depends on [OpenCV Rust Bindings](https://github.com/twistedfall/opencv-rust) which require the OpenCV C++ libraries to be installed.

-See below for instructions on different systems.
-This should be a one-time setup.
+See https://github.com/twistedfall/opencv-rust#getting-opencv for instructions on different systems.

+Below is an abbreviation

 ### Ubuntu/Linux/WSL2